PasinduW-sketch/ipl-analysis-web/README.md

 ⭐ Like this project?

 Give it a ⭐ on GitHub!

-📜 License

-This project is licensed under the MIT License.

----

-If you want, I can also generate:

-🔹 A **project demo description** to include on your GitHub homepage
-🔹 A **GitHub profile README** linked to this project
-🔹 A **deployed version plan** with GitHub Pages or Streamlit 🚀
-::contentReference[oaicite:1]{index=1}